AdaCore/training_material/courses/ada_essentials/065_discriminated_records/02-variant_records.rst

   .. container:: latex_environment footnotesize

-   * If you fix the compilation error (by changing the name of one of the :ada:`End_Point` components), then
+   * If you fix the compilation error (by changing the identifier of one of the :ada:`End_Point` components), then

       * You would get a warning on line 20 (because :ada:`A_Line` is constrained to be a :ada:`Line`